 Do you feel like you’re a particularly picky eater, or are you close to someone who is?
 While picky eating alone doesn’t suggest a disorder, some people struggle with this problem to the extreme.
 Such symptoms are sometimes diagnosed as avoidant/restrictive food intake disorder, or ARFID.

-ARFID is a formal diagnosis that is among the more recent additions to the Diagnostic and Statistical Manual of Mental Disorders (DSM).
-Symptoms include a lack of interest in eating, avoiding certain textures of food, eating less calories than are needed , a lack of proper nutrition, and experiencing anxiety related to eating.
+ARFID is an eating disorder that is generally characterized by a lack of interest in eating, avoiding certain textures of food, eating less calories than are needed, a lack of proper nutrition, and experiencing anxiety related to eating.
+It is a formal diagnosis that is among the more recent additions to the Diagnostic and Statistical Manual of Mental Disorders (DSM).
 It’s commonly thought of as affecting children and teens, but can impact adults as well.

 Health consequences of ARFID include weight loss, nutritional deficiency, and for children, an interference in normal growth and development.
 Children and adults can also suffer from cognitive damage due to the lack of nutrition.

 ARFID can be confused with anorexia or bulimia, or with simply not liking or eating a variety of foods.
 It’s sometimes referred to as “extreme picky eating.”
 However, here are some key differences between ARFID and other eating issues:

 - With anorexia and bulimia, there are fears and misperceptions about self and body image, which are not present with ARFID.